Author: Howard Paul

 There are a few things you can do to keep birds off your mailbox.
 One is to put up a screen or netting around the mailbox.
 This will keep the birds from being able to land on the mailbox and will also make it more difficult for them to get to the mail inside.
 Another option is to put a bird feeder on your mailbox.
 This will attract the birds to the feeder instead of the mailbox.
 You can also try putting a bird house on your mailbox.
 This will give the birds a place to nesting and will keep them away from the mailbox.

 Learn More: Which bird is the king of all birds?

-What are some ways to gain a wild bird's trust?
+What are some common ways to keep birds off mailboxes?

 Learn More: Which bird is the king of birds?